List of Primetime Emmy Awards received by Netflix: Drama Series

 In 2013, House of Cards became the first television series from a streaming service to be nominated for an Emmy Award.
 In 2014, the Political drama received its second nomination.
 A year later, Orange Is the New Black was nominated for its first season and House of Cards for its third season.
 House of Cards was nominated for the fourth consecutive time in 2016.
 During the ceremony of 2017, three series received nominations in the category: House of Cards, The Crown, and Stranger Things.
 Both, The Crown and Stranger Things repeated nominations in 2018.
 In 2019, Bodyguard, and Ozark received nominations.
 During 2020, Ozark, Stranger Things and The Crown received nominations for its third season.
 In 2020, Bridgerton made its debut in the category and The Crown was nominated for its fourth season.
+In 2023, The Crown was nominated for its fifth season.
+In 2024, The Crown was nominated for its sixth and final season.